wonggw/Optimization-Tricks/README.md

 ## Algorithm/Data structure

 1. Factorial
-  Precompute Factorial initially and log/Ln it.
-Exponential it when retriving the factorial.
+  Precompute log/Ln Factorial initially.
+Exponential it when retriving the factorial to get the exact answer.
   This is because Factorial gets very large quickly and the computer cannot store the number with limited bytes.
-Also, remember to use double to prevent precision error.
+  Also, remember to use double to prevent overflow as the number can get extremely large.

 2. Binary search  - O(log n)
-  Fast for searching sorted data.
+  Fast for searching though data that is already sorted.
+  Use check case to reduce the upper boundary or increase the lower boundary.

 3. Segmentation Tree  - O(log n)
+  Efficient for getting information from a subarray.
+  Can be used for summation, getting the min or max for a range in an array.
-  Efficient for summing an array.
-Querying and updating an array will be much faster than brute force.
+  Querying and updating the array will be way faster than brute force method - O(n).